teakyung25/Exemplar-app/readme.md

 - React.js
 - Babel.js

 ### In this project I learned how to effectively create a node webserver using express and connecting the webserver to a database.
 This allows the application to complete more complex tasks it needs to accomplish on the frontend and the backend.
 I have also experimented with a front end library called react to make a more fluent and dynamic user experience.
-To summerize, the idea of backend development something I wanted to understand and learn about, but it was alway hard to find a place to start, I was able to find a bit more sense of direct with this project.
+To summerize, the idea of backend development was something I wanted to understand and learn about, but it was alway hard to find a place to start, I was able to find a bit more sense of direct with this project.

 # Future